Shaw Festival: Theatres

-The Royal George Theatre is slated to close at the end of the 2025 Festival season.
+The Royal George Theatre is slated to close at the end of the 2025 festival season.
 The building is too costly to maintain and there is not enough space to update the property to meet current accessibility accommodations.
-With that in mind the Festival board has purchased the two adjacent properties on either side and hopes to build a new theatre in its place, pending funding.
-In April of 2025 the Festival secured $35 million (CAD) in provincial funding to rebuild the theatre with an estimated $75-85 million total budget.
+In April of 2025, the festival secured million in Ontario government funding to rebuild the theatre with an estimated million total budget.
 The new facility is expected to be completed in time for the start of the 2029 season in Spring of 2029.
 It will have 20% larger capacity with upgraded accessibility features to meet current standards.